SeekND/Carlandoo/README.md

 For your benefit I made two seperate codes, one for controlling the Carlandoo locally and one for controlling it over the internet.

-Want to find out how it works?
-Watch this video: xxxxxxxxxxxxxxxxx

 ## DOWNLOAD THE APP